kedweber/laravel_seeder_country_codes/README.md

 ### Table Creation

-*WARNING:* If your present database has the table named `countries` the following will effective destroy the existing table and
+*WARNING:* If your present database has the table named `countries` the following will effectively destroy the existing table and all related data

 Within a standard Laravel table, all your previous migrations are recorded after the name of the file migration file.
 In our case the entry `1999_01_01_000000_create_countries_table` does not yet exist, so we simply need to run